Thomas Salamon

-Thomas Salamon (born 18 January 1989) is an Austrian professional association football player.
-He plays as a midfielder for St. Pölten.
+Thomas Salamon (born 18 January 1989) is an Austrian professional association football coach and player.
+He works as an assistant coach for the Under-16 squad of Austria Wien and also plays for the club's reserve team Young Violets in Austrian Regionalliga.

 Club career

 In Austria he played for Austria Wien Amateure, Mattersburg, Grödig, Austria Wien and SV Horn.

-In 31 January 2020 he became a member of Lithuanian FK Sūduva Marijampolė.
+On 31 January 2020 he became a member of Lithuanian FK Sūduva Marijampolė.
 In 2020 A lyga he played 18 matches and scored two goals and made one assist.

 He did not play in the first half 2021, because of an injury.
-In 16 June 2021 he left FK Sūduva.
+On 16 June 2021 he left FK Sūduva.

 On 17 June 2021 he returned to Austria and signed a one-year contract with St. Pölten.